telerik/ajax-docs/api/server/Telerik.Web.UI/ClientDataSourceClientEvents.md

 ## Properties

+###  OnChange `String`

+Gets or sets the  client-side event which will be fired when a change in the data is applied.

 ###  OnCommand `String`

 Gets or sets the client-side event which will be fired when a  command occurs.

-###  OnRequestStart `String`
+###  OnCustomParameter `String`

-Gets or sets the client-side event which will be fired when a  remote service or page request is started.
+Gets or sets the  client-side event which will be fired when a custom mapping of the request parameters can be perfomred.

+###  OnDataParse `String`

+Gets or sets the  client-side event which can be used to additionally parse the response before it is further processed by the control

+###  OnDataRequested `String`

+Gets or sets the  client-side event which will be fired after the data has been requested from the service

 ###  OnRequestEnd `String`